Guidelines for the Entrance Examination of the Applicants for the School of Arts, Humanities and Social Sciences

-*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that point.
+*The test uses computer-adaptive testing technology to select test questions that are best suited for each test taker; i.e., the test will give you questions based on how you have performed on the questions up till that time.

 Habib University administers the test at its campus in Karachi.
-In other cities, it is administrated at the identified spaces under the supervision of HU team
+In other cities, it is administrated at the identified spaces under the supervision of HU team.

 Time required to complete the Test

-English component of CEE
+English component of Entrance Examination

 The Essay Writing section will ask you to write a five-paragraph persuasive essay (approximately 350–500 words) on the given topic.
 You will not be allowed to use a dictionary or other outside resources, but you may use plain scratch paper to plan your essay and write your rough draft(s).